kaizau/an-http-story/README.md

 ## Bonus 🍰

-Coil members can create and load custom levels and dialogue!
+Coil members can create and load custom levels and dialogue.

 ## Credits 🙏

 A huge thank you to...

 - [js13kGames](https://js13kgames.com/) for the spark of inspiration.
-- [Babylon.js](https://www.babylonjs.com/) for the game engine, detailed documentation, and absurdly useful code sandbox.
+- [Babylon.js](https://www.babylonjs.com/) for the framework, detailed
+  documentation, and absurdly useful code sandbox.
 - [SoundBox](https://sb.bitsnbites.eu/) for the tiny music player.
 - [m@Bits'n'Bytes](https://www.pouet.net/prod.php?which=64246) for the epic